widberg/fuel-save-editor/README.md

 For more options see the help section.

 The extracted `.bin` file can be edited with 010 Editor using the template on the [Asobo Save Game File Format Specification FMTK Wiki entry](https://github.com/widberg/fmtk/wiki/Asobo-Save-Game-File-Format-Specification).
 Once most of the fields are known, I may add a json export option and/or a GUI editor.
+More details about the compression used for the save files is available on the [Asobo Arithmetic Coding Compression FMTK Wiki entry](https://github.com/widberg/fmtk/wiki/Asobo-Arithmetic-Coding-Compression).

 ## Help